saeedmahlaqa/genome-analysis-project/README.md

 In agreement with the findings of Zhang et al. (2017), genes involved in purine and pyrimidine biosynthesis, as well as carbohydrate uptake systems, appear to play essential roles in bacterial survival and fitness during serum growth.

-Resistance analysis further confirmed the multidrug-resistant nature of the isolate, consistent with the biology of clinically important VRE strains.
+Resistance analysis identified multiple antimicrobial resistance-associated genes consistent with a multidrug-resistant VRE isolate.

 Overall, this project demonstrates how integrated genome assembly, transcriptomics, functional annotation, and comparative genomics can be used to investigate bacterial pathogenicity and host adaptation mechanisms.
 The workflow also highlights the importance of metabolic pathways as potential therapeutic targets for combating bloodstream infections caused by multidrug-resistant Enterococcus faecium.